-I’ll get a big vision for my future.
-A huge project that would take many months or years.
+I occasionally get a big vision for my future.
+A huge project that will take many months or years.
 Something exciting and very worth doing.

-I’ll do a bunch of research, make a bunch of plans, and tell my friends all about it.
-They think I’ve made a big decision on a new direction in life.
+I’ll do a bunch of research, make a bunch of plans, and feel like I’ve made a big decision on a new direction in life.

 Then a month later, I have a completely different vision.
 Something unrelated to the previous one.
 Something I’m more excited about.

 I used to feel bad about this.
 Like I should stop having new ideas for the future, and just stick with one.
 I used to feel bad for not doing them.
 Then I made a little change that made a big difference: